SEAT León Eurocup

 The SEAT León Eurocup was a one-make touring car racing series which uses SEAT Leóns, run by SEAT Sport.

 Background

 The championship began in 2008, making its debut at Circuit de Valencia, as a support series for the World Touring Car Championship, in which (at the time) SEAT was a leading manufacturer.
 The organisers offered a prize for the highest points scorer at each race weekend, with the opportunity to race a SEAT León TFSI at the next round of the WTCC for the SUNRED Engineering team.
-The winner of the championship gots to participate in the one-off European Touring Car Cup event in a SUNRED-prepared SEAT.
+The winner of the championship can participate in the one-off European Touring Car Cup event in a SUNRED-prepared SEAT.
 The championship was developed from the national SEAT León Supercopa series run in the United Kingdom, Spain, Germany and Turkey since 2003.

 2014 relaunch

 Late 2013 SEAT Sport announced that the SEAT León Eurocup will be restarted as a one-make touringcar series from 2014.
 The series is run on European circuits supporting the International GT Open.